 Reta Cobb Service Award

 “‘It’s a State of Mind’: The Online Merch-ing of Southern Whiteness.”
-In New Media and the U.S. South.
+In Remediating Region.
 Eds.
 Gina Caison, Lisa Hinrichsen, and Stephanie Rountree.
-(Forthcoming from LSU Press, Spring or Fall 2021.)
+(LSU P, 2021.)

 “Mr. Seabrook Goes to Haiti, or Southern (Self-)Mastery in The Magic Island (1929).”
 Southern Quarterly, special edition on the U.S. South and Caribbean edited by John W. Lowe (summer 2018).
 (Co-authored with Emily Taylor.)